Code-Institute-Submissions/gitbush-milestone-1/README.md

     * Facebooks
     * Youtube

+As fan of The John Butler Trio you will be able to navigate the website:

+1. Each page loads correctly.

+2. Youtube embedded videos play succesfully.
+Youtube link takes users to the bands Youtube page.

+3. Spotify embed/album cover (using checkbox hack) allows users to see the album cover before listening to relevant tracks.

+4. Social media icons will take user to the bands relevant social media platforms.

+5. Contact form will submit user information (currently form is front end only for this course module)

 ### Deployment

 The website is hosted on Github here https://gitbush.github.io/milestone-1/

 ### Credits

+##### Content

 All content used on this site was obtained from wikipedia or other news sources.
 * https://en.wikipedia.org/wiki/John_Butler_Trio
 * https://johnbutlertrio.com/

+##### Media

 Music from The John Butler Trio spotify page:
 * https://open.spotify.com/artist/6fBF4MULW5yMzyGaon1kUt?si=u4RYavBiROOCNNHwun_wQw